-- 2 See "Germany Legal Framework Covered Bonds", published August 2015 (see Related Research). - 3 Issuer default is defined as removal, from the cover pool, of (1) support provided by entities within the issuer; (2) ancillary activities of the issuer (i.e., those not related to the cover pool); and usually (3) management functions of the issuer. - 4 Moody's Approach to Rating Covered Bonds, published August 2015 (see Related Research). - The collateral score can be seen as the amount of risk-free enhancement required to protect a Aaa rating from otherwise unsupported assets.
+2 See "Germany - Legal Framework Covered Bonds", published August 2015 (see Related Research).

+3 A CB Anchor Event is defined as removal, from the cover pool, of (1) support provided by entities within the issuer; (2) ancillary activities of the issuer (i.e., those not related to the cover pool); and usually (3) management functions of the issuer.

+4 Moody's Approach to Rating Covered Bonds, published August 2015 (see Related Research).

+5 The collateral score can be seen as the amount of risk-free enhancement required to protect a Aaa rating from otherwise unsupported assets.
 Therefore, the stronger the credit quality of the collateral, the lower the collateral score.
-This only considers the credit deterioration of the assets and ignores any market risk (see Rating Methodology Moody's Approach to Rating Covered Bonds, published August 2015 (see Related Research). - Please see Related Research: "Structural Protection Mechanisms for Non-EEA Assets in German Cover Pools", published in July 2014. - Please see Related Research: "Moody's Approach to Rating Covered Bonds", published in August 2015. - See Moody's Approach to Rating Covered Bonds, published August 2015. - This information is based on the location of the guarantors. - 10 This information is based on the location of the guarantors. - 11 This information is based on the location of the guarantors.
+This only considers the credit deterioration of the assets and ignores any market risk (see Rating Methodology Moody's Approach to Rating Covered Bonds, published August 2015 (see Related Research).

+6 Please see Related Research: "Structural Protection Mechanisms for Non-EEA Assets in German Cover Pools", published in July 2014.

-Report Number: SF425484
+Report Number: SF426822